waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **LEDGE_HOP_RIGHT:** Hypothesis: One-way traversal, only enterable from the left.
 Test: Attempt to move left from it.
 *   **LEDGE_HOP_LEFT:** Hypothesis: One-way traversal, only enterable from the right.
 Test: Attempt to move right from it.
 *   **WATER:** Hypothesis: Impassable without HM Surf.
 Test: Walk up to it and try to move onto it / press A. (Status: Untested)
 *   **LADDER:** Hypothesis: Functions as a two-way warp between floors.
-Test: Walk onto it and press A. (Status: Untested)
+Test: Walk onto it and press A. (Status: Partially tested, need formal documentation)

 # II.
 Battle Information